 Recently, an allegation was filed in Dauphin County, Pennsylvania, against Bishop Kevin C. Rhoades related to his time as pastor of St. Francis of Assisi Parish in Harrisburg, Pennsylvania.
 The concern was reported to the Diocese of Harrisburg by the cousin of a young man who died in 1996.
-The concern claimed that the relationship between Bishop Rhoades and the young man seemed “odd.”
+The concern claimed that the relationship between Bishop Rhoades and the young adult seemed “odd.”
 The Diocese of Harrisburg reported it to the district attorney.

 Numerous media outlets published and broadcast news of the allegation, which was obtained from an unknown source and released against the wishes of Dauphin County District Attorney Francis Chardo.

 The Office of the District Attorney of Dauphin County promptly and thoroughly investigated the allegation.
 On Thursday, Sept.
 13, the results of the investigation were released.